 Multiple Cultural Partners: If your residency involves more than one cultural partner, they must work on the same project with the same students.
 Every cultural partner must meet the three-day minimum with all students.
 Be sure your application narrative makes this clear.
 You should also describe how the cultural partners will plan together both before and during the residency.

 Multiple Grades: If your residency involves more than one grade, it must be one residency.
 All grades must work on the same, unifying theme.
-They all must explore the same content, adjusted for grade level.
-For residencies of five days or more, all grades must be part of the same culminating event whenever possible.
-If this is logistically impossible, then the culminating events must be clearly connected.
+They all must explore the same content, adjusted for the grade level.
+For residencies of five days or more, all grades must be part of the same Culminating Event whenever possible.
+If this is logistically impossible, then the Culminating Events must be clearly connected.

 Location: The residency can take place either at the school and/or at the cultural partner’s site (for example, at an artist’s studio or a museum.)
 The residency also can take place afterschool.
 Afterschool programs must apply through the host school.

-Culminating Events: Culminating events – such as exhibits or performances of student work – are important for students to share their learning with other students, teachers, parents, and the community.
-Culminating events also help the community understand the value of creative learning.
+Culminating Events: Culminating Events – such as exhibits or performances of student work – are important for students to share their learning with other students, teachers, families, and the community.
+Culminating Events also help the community understand the value of creative learning.

-Residencies that total five days or more must include a culminating event.
-All students must be involved in the same culminating event whenever possible.
-If this is logistically impossible, then the culminating events must be clearly connected.
-Culminating events must be open to parents, teachers, students, and others in the school community.
+Residencies with a total duration of five days or more must include a Culminating Event.
+All students must be involved in the same Culminating Event whenever possible.
+If this is logistically impossible, then the Culminating Events must be clearly connected.
+Culminating Events must be open to parents, teachers, students, and others in the school community.

 Creative Youth Development Principles

-Creative Youth Development is a practice that fosters active, creative expression in the arts, sciences and humanities while developing core social, emotional, and life skills for youth of all ages.
-Creative Youth Development approaches young people as active agents of their own change, with strengths and skills to be developed and nurtured.
+Creative Youth Development (CYD) is a practice that fosters active, creative expression in the arts, sciences, and humanities while developing core social, emotional, and life skills for youth of all ages.
+CYD approaches young people as active agents of their own change, with strengths and skills to be developed and nurtured.
 The goal is for culture to play a major role in the growth of creative, productive, and independent-minded citizens.

-These six Creative Youth Development principles have been shown over 20 plus years to be essential:
+These six CYD principles have been shown over 20 plus years to be essential: